curi0sity-sys/mattijs.id/README.md

  A Designer to make it a unified whole.
 CV, Blog, copmiler, zerosec- which just means adjusting the blog colours slightly to match the CV theme.
 Spellcheck on all websites.

-Need the docker signing security step on my docker containers as well.
-(Add this to resume as well)

 All of this on 3 simple hetzner servers I'll buy in a docker-compose-setup.

 Once that outscales, I'll buy 6 more servers and go for k8s on hetzner.